dataforgoodfr/quotaclimat/README.md

 **With the docker-entrypoint.sh this command is done automatically, so for production uses, you will not have to run this command.**

 # Mediatre to S3
-For a security nets, we have configured at data pipeline from Mediatree API to S3 (Object Storage Scaleway).
+For a security nets, we have configured at data pipeline from Mediatree API to S3 (Object Storage Scaleway) with partition :
+* country/year/month/day/channel
+If France, country code is None for legacy purposes.

 Env variable used :
 * START_DATE (integer) (unixtimestamp such as mediatree service)